The FineStreak Blog

 The 66-day habit rule and the 21-day habit myth are both wrong.
 Here is what behavioral research actually says about how long it takes to form a habit.

-Accountability Partner vs App: Which Actually Keeps You on Track?
+Accountability Partner vs App: Which One Actually Works?

 The Behavioral Economics of Accountability: Why We Need External Pressure